 5. Introduce physical activity

 Exercise is one of the most beneficial things you can do to keep your mind and body healthy.
-The health benefits increase with the amount of time you spend active, but even a few short bursts of light physical activity can transform your mood and ease your pain.
+The health benefits increase with the amount of time you spend active.
+However, even a few short bursts of light physical activity can transform your mood and ease your pain.

-If you’re stuck in the cycle of activity avoidance or struggling to motivate yourself to exercise, VIDA Pain Coach is here to help.
+If you’re struggling to motivate yourself to exercise, VIDA Pain Coach is here to help.
 Pain Coach is a personalised pain management programme with tailored exercises to help you gradually incorporate physical activity into your routine, helping you and your team stay healthy and pain-free.